brianary/scripts/README.md

 - **[Add-ScopeLevel.ps1](Add-ScopeLevel.ps1)**: Convert a scope level to account for another call stack level.
 - **[Add-ScriptCredential.ps1](Add-ScriptCredential.ps1)**: Serializes a an encrypted credential to a PowerShell script using 32-byte random key file.
 - **[Add-TimeSpan.ps1](Add-TimeSpan.ps1)**: Adds a timespan to DateTime values.
-- **[Add-VsCodeDatabaseConnection.ps1](Add-VsCodeDatabaseConnection.ps1)**: Adds a VS Code MSSQL database connection to the repo.
+- :up: **[Add-VsCodeDatabaseConnection.ps1](Add-VsCodeDatabaseConnection.ps1)**: Adds a VS Code MSSQL database connection to the repo.
 - **[Backup-File.ps1](Backup-File.ps1)**: Create a backup as a sibling to a file, with date and time values in the name.
 - **[Backup-SchTasks.ps1](Backup-SchTasks.ps1)**: Exports the local list of Scheduled Tasks into a single XML file.
 - **[Compare-Properties.ps1](Compare-Properties.ps1)**: Compares the properties of two objects.
 - **[Compare-Xml.ps1](Compare-Xml.ps1)**: Compares two XML documents and returns the differences.
 - **[Compress-EnvironmentVariables.ps1](Compress-EnvironmentVariables.ps1)**: Replaces each of the longest matching parts of a string with an embedded environment variable with that value.
 - **[Connect-SshKey.ps1](Connect-SshKey.ps1)**: Uses OpenSSH to generate a key and connect it to an ssh server.
-- :new: **[Convert-ChocolateyToWinget.ps1](Convert-ChocolateyToWinget.ps1)**: Change from managing various packages with Chocolatey to WinGet.
+- **[Convert-ChocolateyToWinget.ps1](Convert-ChocolateyToWinget.ps1)**: Change from managing various packages with Chocolatey to WinGet.
 - **[Convert-ClipboardTsvToHtml.ps1](Convert-ClipboardTsvToHtml.ps1)**: Parses TSV clipboard data into HTML table data which is copied back to the clipboard.
 - **[Convert-Xml.ps1](Convert-Xml.ps1)**: Transform XML using an XSLT template.
 - **[ConvertFrom-Base64.ps1](ConvertFrom-Base64.ps1)**: Converts base64-encoded text to bytes or text.